emilaxelsson/deep-shallow-edsl/README.md

   * <http://hackage.haskell.org/package/syntactic>

-Syntactic has generic functionality that gives some of the things defined in this module for free.
+Syntactic has generic functionality that gives some of the things defined in this code for free.

 The Feldspar EDSL is implemented using the deep/shallow technique: